 Not all projects are screened against the gender marker; this funding falls into the ‘not screened’ category.

-Italy’s ODA to gender equality remains relatively low: Italy was the 14th-largest donor to gender equality in 2018 in absolute terms and the 15th largest donor in relative terms, compared to other members of the OECD DAC.
+Italy’s ODA to gender equality remains relatively low: Italy was the fourteenth-largest donor to gender equality in 2018 in absolute terms and the fifteenth-largest donor in relative terms, compared to other members of the OECD DAC.